philsinatra/IDM231/slides/variables.md

 ^ You may be able to do calculations like this in your head, but when writing a script to do this calculation, you need to give the computer very detailed instructions.
 You might tell it to perform the following four steps in order: (_click through list_)

 ^ In this case, you would use variables to "remember" the values for width and height.
 This also illustrates how a script contains very explicit instructions about exactly what you want the computer to do.
 You can compare variables to short-term memory, because once you leave the page, the browser will forget any information it holds.

 ---

+## Naming Rules: Variables

+1. Must begin with a letter, dollar sign ($), or an underscore ( \_ )
+1. Can not contain dashes or periods
+1. Can not use _keywords_ or _reserved_ words
+1. Are case sensitive
+1. Should describe the info they will represent
+1. Should use _camelCase_ or _under\_scores_ for multi word variables

+---